brodybits/react-native-create-library/README.md

-  -V, --version                             output the version number -p, --prefix <prefix>                     The prefix for the library (Default: `RN`) --module-prefix <modulePrefix>            The module prefix for the library (Default: `react-native`) --package-identifier <packageIdentifier>  (Android only!)
+  -V, --version                             output the version number -p, --prefix <prefix>                     The prefix for the library (Default: `RN`) --module-prefix <modulePrefix>            The module prefix for the library (Default: `react-native`) --package-name <package-name>             The library package name to be used in package.json.
+Default: react-native-(name in param-case)
+  --package-identifier <packageIdentifier>  (Android only!)
 The package name for the Android module (Default: `com.reactlibrary`)
   --namespace <namespace>                   (Windows only!)
 The namespace for the Windows module (Default: The name as PascalCase)